 32 - the number of years served with the White Star Line.

-26 - the number of years experience Captain Smith had gained in traveling the North Atlantic at the time he captained the Titanic.
+26 - the number of years of experience Captain Smith had gained in traveling the North Atlantic at the time he captained the Titanic.

 Well boys, do your best for the women and children, and look out for yourselves.